Sam Cooke, 1964

 - Post-Listening Watch the official lyric video.
 This 2016 video shows the many civil-rights changes that have happened since Cooke’s 1964 song–changes that, unfortunately, he did not live to see.

 - Post-Listening Read another story with the “change” theme.
-If you use the True Stories reading series, you could follow up with the story “The School and the Stamp” (Unit 16 in More True Stories), about a family who successfully fought to change the “Mexican school” policy in Southern California.
+If you use the True Stories reading series, you could follow up with the story “The School and the Stamp” (Unit 16 in True Stories 2), about a family who successfully fought to change the “Mexican school” policy in Southern California.